mgood7123/ManagedObject/README.md

 # ManagedObject

-a minimal Managed Object implementation for C++
+a minimal Managed Object (Managed = GC tracked, Unmanaged = malloc/free/new/delete/ect) implementation for C++

 based on the `'object reference' system` that is used by Java, C# and other high-level language